DharmaFactory/Singularity/ReadMe.md

 "They should have played more real games"
 - Kaizo Players Everywhere

-Ideally we [could](https://github.com/princeton-nlp/tree-of-thought-llm/blob/master/run.py) condense through refinement and gpt, and arrive at a mono repo of, and by means of managing merges with AI governance, Arrive at a Much better version of this repo itself.
-The branching and provenance are already in git.

 This is a bootloader, that can self compile if given, compute of humans, access to approximations of mental health care, approximation of lots of functions, but they are not the full function, that is the ghost in the machine.